The Car Lease – The Devastating Costs of Luxury

 Jealous?
 While others may have felt envy, I only felt pity.

 Yes, it is quite possible that this driver was closer to 35 than 25.
 It is possible that he is a new partner at a leading law or accounting firm.
 However, statistics dictate that it is more likely that he is a 20-something who earns slightly above the median US adjusted gross income ($36,841 in tax year 2013, according to IRS.gov).
-Regardless, I assert that the driver’s income is a variable that pales in comparison to the opportunity cost in driving such a fine vehicle.
+Regardless, I assert that the driver’s income is a variable that pales in comparison to the opportunity cost in driving and likely leasing such a fine vehicle.

 I Hope He Likes the Car